Difference Between FERA and FEMA: FERA vs FEMA

 What is FEMA?

 The full form of FEMA is the Foreign Exchange Management Act, which was enacted in 1999, replacing FERA.
+FEMA was introduced to facilitate external trade and payments, making foreign exchange transactions more flexible.
 FEMA brought a liberalized framework to manage foreign exchange transactions, aligning with India’s globalization and economic reforms.
+With FEMA in place, the Indian economy has experienced increased foreign investments and improved global financial integration.

 Objectives of FEMA